kalaitzi-gif/DSCI510FinalProject/README.md

 ****Descriptive Statistics Procedure****

 3.)
-Perform the following descriptive statistics on "merged_wb_dartmouth_df", listed below:
+Perform the following descriptive statistics (below) on "merged_wb_dartmouth_df", on each of the listed risk factors and indicators (below descriptive statistics):

 - Count
 - Mean